MakC-Ukr/multisig/README.md

 i. error handling
 ii.
 Executing txns once neccessary amounr of votes is achieved iii.
 Storing the signs off-chain (better, on servers)

+##### 20 March

+Executing transactions is now possible from the website.
+After execution, the transaction is deleted from the wallet.
+Sign are stored in state.
+i. when adding partners ensure that a partner address is unique (needs to be done in smart contract) ii. error handling iii.
+A lot of gas optimisation for execution function. iv.
+We need to ensure that the partner addresses are unique when adding a new partner.